cognifog-eu/iot-edge-gw/README.md

 ### D.3.
 (Optional) Portainer
 Once installed, the Portainer instance will be deployed into your local cluster in a few moments.
 Navigate to `http://[IP_ADDRESS]:30777` and you will see the home page where we need to set a new password.
 Add this and hit next.

-If the following message appears `Your Portainer instance timed out for security purposes.
-To re-enable your Portainer instance, you will need to restart Portainer.`, it will be necessary to restart the Portainer application by typing: `kubectl restart [podname]`
+The following message may appear if Portainer is not configured just after its deployment: `Your Portainer instance timed out for security purposes.
+To re-enable your Portainer instance, you will need to restart Portainer.`.
+In that case, it will be necessary to restart the Portainer application by typing: `kubectl restart [podname]`.

 (The `podname` can be obtained after typing `kubectl get pods -A`)